aiegoo/documentation/_wiki/blog/2022/2022-01-31-skydrones.md

 Take the main power supply cable and connect this to the power source.
 ![image](https://user-images.githubusercontent.com/42961200/151565831-0c760c55-47a0-44a0-a571-348c6519d60d.png)

+{{site.data.alerts.callout_primary}}
 We recommend to use SmartAP PDB for the power distribution.
 It has a current sensor and DC-DC converters for 5V and 12V to power SmartAP AIRLink and other peripherals.
+{{site.data.alerts.end}}

-Connect power cable to 12V output of SmartAP PDB.
+* Connect power cable to 12V output of SmartAP PDB.
-Connect power monitor cable (voltage and current) to the dedicated pins on SmartAP PDB.
+* Connect power monitor cable (voltage and current) to the dedicated pins on SmartAP PDB.
 ![image](https://user-images.githubusercontent.com/42961200/151565906-1a288a2c-36c7-4ea4-b33a-7eb54f99d706.png)

+{{site.data.alerts.callout_danger}}
 DANGER: Make sure to connect the cable with the right polarity.
 Reversing polarity may damage the equipment permanently and will void warranty.
 The recommended power supply voltage is 12V.
 The acceptable input voltage limits are 10V - 20V.
+{{site.data.alerts.end}}

 Next, connect the power cable to AIRLink as shown on the image below:
 ![image](https://user-images.githubusercontent.com/42961200/151565938-c6bc349d-ac62-4541-a002-e2681a6a7ac9.png)

+{{site.data.alerts.callout_info}}
 Minimum installation setup is complete.
 If you would like to test the system you can refer to the next section and power it up for the initial configuration.
 If you would like to connect the other peripherals, please refer to the Full Installation Setup below.
+{{site.data.alerts.end}}

 Proceed to the initial power up or set up the other peripherals.

-It's recommended to start with the Minimum Installation Setup for the very first power up.
+{% include note.html content="It's recommended to start with the Minimum Installation Setup for the very first power up." %}

 ### Full installation setup
 1. Connect GNSS Receiver